 Dresden Known as Florence at The Elbe

-Dresden is another one of amazing destination for day trips from Berlin.
-This city was known as “Florence at the Elbe” before being badly damaged in World War II because it contained a beautiful collection of mesmerizing and eye-catching arts and architecture.
+Dresden is another one of the amazing destinations for day trips from Berlin.
+This city was known as “Florence at the Elbe” before being badly damaged in World War II because it contained a beautiful collection of mesmerizing and eye-catching art and architecture.
 After many years, the city regained its former glory.
-Dresden offers some interesting historical landmarks such as the beautiful Zwinger Palace.
-The Old Town also contains many historical sites such as the Frauenkirch Cathedral.
+Dresden offers some interesting historical landmarks, such as the beautiful Zwinger Palace.
+The Old Town also contains many historical sites, such as the Frauenkirch Cathedral.
 It is an hour’s drive from Berlin.

 Potsdam to See Sanssouci Palace